The Broken Ear: Synopsis

 Once within Nuevo Rico, Tintin decides to enter the forest and find the Arumbaya tribe, hoping they can explain to him why people wish to steal the fetish.
 Finding a British explorer, Ridgewell, living among the Arumbaya, Tintin learns that a diamond was hidden inside the statue.
+At the check-in counter, Tintin and Snowy were due to leave South America for Europe but missed the ferry crossing as they had to wait for another week.
 As the war between San Theodoros and Nuevo Rico ends when Gran Chapo is discovered to have no oil, Tintin returns to Belgium after a brief encounter with Alonso and Ramón.
 There, Tintin discovers Balthazar's brother has been producing a range of exact replicas of the fetish, which he had discovered among his deceased brother's belongings.
 Tintin learns it was purchased from him by Samuel Goldbarr, a wealthy American now returning to the United States with it by ship.
 Catching up to the boat, Tintin finds Alonso and Ramón aboard.
 His struggle with them for the possession of the fetish results in it smashing on the floor, and the diamond hidden in it rolling overboard into the sea.
 Alonso and Ramón try to kill Tintin for making them lose it, and the three of them accidentally fall overboard as well.
 Tintin is rescued, but Alonso and Ramón drown.
 Goldbarr allows Tintin to return the stolen fetish to the museum, where it is repaired and put back on display, albeit comically damaged.